 Procedures I provides the student with the foundational principles of the imaging profession.
-The student will develop the skills required to perform standard radiographic procedures of the visceral torso to include chest, abdomen, and upper extremity.
+The student will develop the skills required to perform standard radiographic procedures of the visceral torso to include chest, abdomen, upper extremity, and shoulder.
 Communication and patient instruction are emphasized.
 Criteria for determining the successful production of required anatomical views is presented.
 Radiation protection is reinforced and monitored as a part of laboratory skills testing.